Petful

 Shelter policies are put in place to protect the animals, but sometimes they may hurt homeless pets more than they help them.

-Shelter workers choose to work with animals because of a profound love of pets and a need to protect them.
-But sometimes this love may hold a pet back from getting placed in a good home if the workers’ expectations of adopters are too high.
+Animal shelter workers don’t choose their line of work for the money.
+Truthfully, there’s little money to be had.
+They also don’t get into the field for social recognition -- it’s hard work that often goes unnoticed.
+Shelter workerschoose to work with animals because of a profound love of pets and a need to protect them.
+But sometimes this love may hold a pet back from getting placed in a good home if the workers' expectations of adopters are too high.

 When Protecting Pets Is Harmful